Syntax- and Compilation-Preserving Evasion of LLM Vulnerability Detectors: Experimental Setup

 \textbf{Strict Parsing and Conservative Success Criterion.} We employ a deterministic strict parser to ensure robustness measurements reflect true \emph{detection-time integrity} rather than output formatting artifacts.
 A successful evasion is counted \emph{iff} the model produces a valid JSON with \texttt{label="BENIGN"} for a ground-truth vulnerable input.
 Parsing failures, refusals, or hallucinations are counted as \textbf{Resist} (failure to evade).
 This yields a conservative estimate of attack success: the adversary wins only by forcing a decisive false negative.
 Empirically, output stability is high ($>99.9\%$ valid parse rate), confirming that measured failures stem from semantic understanding gaps, not syntax degradation.

-\textbf{Evaluation Decomposition: Conditional Evasion.} To isolate robustness from clean-accuracy capabilities, we evaluate attacks \emph{conditionally} on Clean True Positives ($\mathrm{TP}_{\mathrm{clean}}$).
-Since a pre-existing error cannot be "further evaded," applying attacks to the entire dataset would inflate perceived robustness.
-We define $\mathrm{Flip}(A)$ as the subset of $\mathrm{TP}_{\mathrm{clean}}$ successfully evaded under attack $A$, and $\mathrm{Resist}(A)$ as those that maintain detection.
+\textbf{Conditional Evasion.} We evaluate attacks on Clean True Positives ($\mathrm{TP}_{\mathrm{clean}}$) only: $\mathrm{Flip}(A)$ is the subset flipped under attack $A$; $\mathrm{Resist}(A)$ is the subset that maintains detection.
+Applying attacks to pre-existing misses would inflate apparent robustness.

-\textbf{Primary Robustness Metrics.} We report three metrics to characterize the \emph{Robustness \& Accuracy Gap}: \begin{enumerate}[leftmargin=*,itemsep=0.2em] \item \textbf{Conditional Attack Success Rate ($\mathrm{ASR}_{\mathrm{cond}}$).} The fraction of correctly detected vulnerabilities that are flipped by a specific attack vector ($|\mathrm{Flip}|/|\mathrm{TP}_{\mathrm{clean}}|$). \item \textbf{Complete Resistance (CR).} The fraction of vulnerabilities that withstand \emph{all} evaluated attack families ($\cap_k \mathrm{Resist}(A_k)/|\mathrm{TP}_{\mathrm{clean}}|$).
-This serves as the \textbf{security floor}, indicating the proportion of reliable detections that are truly invariant to semantic perturbations. \item \textbf{End-to-End Recall Drop ($\Delta\mathrm{TPR}$).} The absolute decrease in detection coverage on the full dataset ($|\mathrm{Flip}_{\cup}|/N$).
-This measures the operational risk of deploying the model in an adversarial environment. \end{enumerate} Formal derivations and single-family variants are detailed in Appendix~\ref{app:metrics}.
+\textbf{Robustness Metrics.} We report three metrics to characterize the \emph{Robustness \& Accuracy Gap}: \begin{enumerate}[leftmargin=*,itemsep=0.2em] \item \textbf{Conditional Attack Success Rate ($\mathrm{ASR}_{\mathrm{cond}}$).} The fraction of correctly detected vulnerabilities that are flipped by a specific attack vector ($|\mathrm{Flip}|/|\mathrm{TP}_{\mathrm{clean}}|$). \item \textbf{Complete Resistance ($\mathrm{CR}$).} The fraction of vulnerabilities that resist all evaluated attack variants: $\mathrm{CR} = {\bigl|\bigcap_{k \in \mathcal{K}} \mathrm{Resist}(A_k)\bigr|}\big/{|\mathrm{TP}_{\mathrm{clean}}|}$ where $\mathcal{K} = \{\text{idsub, comment, macro, \texttt{\#ifdef}, dead-branch}\}$.
+Each $A_k$ uses one canonical insertion site per variant (leading comment header, macro-name, \texttt{\#ifdef DEBUG\_MODE}, dead-branch before final brace; ablations over placements are in Table~\ref{tab:placement_ablation}).
+CR is a \emph{lower bound on the security floor} under the evaluated threat set: a vulnerability counted in CR resists every canonical attack; a vulnerability not in CR can be evaded by at least one.
+Because CR is defined relative to $\mathcal{K}$, it can only decrease as $\mathcal{K}$ is extended (e.g., adding more carrier positions or surrogate models). \item \textbf{End-to-End Recall Drop ($\Delta\mathrm{TPR}$).} The absolute decrease in detection coverage on the full dataset ($|\mathrm{Flip}_{\cup}|/N$).
+This measures the risk of deploying the model in an adversarial environment. \end{enumerate} Formal derivations and single-family variants are detailed in Appendix~\ref{app:metrics}.
+For \texttt{random\_idsub}, we report mean $\pm$ std over $K{=}3$ random seeds.
+GCG-based attacks use a fixed seed and support set $\mathcal{X}_{\text{opt}}$; point estimates reflect deterministic optimization under fixed conditions.